 LULU JAMES/SWISS LIPS.

 One last hike from the Ritz to Joshua Brookes saw us take in Lulu James, a singer making a real name for herself with what she describes as “21st Century soul.”
 To our ears it sounded a bit like Grace Jones fused with Gee Morris minus the worryingly cubic bonce and propensity to slap camp chat show hosts around the head.
-We expect she’ll be massive and although musically it might not quite be our bag there’s no denying she has a great voice, presence and looked hotter than “Debbie Harry in camiknickers feeding a beef vindaloo to Pan’s People in a sauna in Bangkok.”
+We expect she’ll be massive and although musically it might not quite be our bag there’s no denying she has a great voice, and presence.

 Swiss Lips rounded off our Dot To Dot festival with another fine performance showcasing their implausibly catchy, unashamedly full on pop music, from what you might call the indie boy band who look like they may have been formed in “Top Man” ie/ not the usual fey vacuous production line pretty boys who often populate male pop bands.
 They do with an urban streetwise charm which we’re sure the ladies will be swooning over in coming months.
 They write their own tunes, play their own instruments and as we’ve stated before “they have more massive hooks than Abu Hamza at a Pirate convention, or New Order’s former bassist at a family reunion in a hall of mirrors” It’s not music imbued with any deep meaning, it’s music to have fun to, to uplift your spirits and there’s nowt wrong with that!
 They certainly infused us with energy for the drive back down the motorway to scouseland.
 We’ll have a Q&A with these chaps very soon!